VCityTeam/UD-SV/Doc/Devel/Needs/Need020.md

 ## Cost evaluation: 3 weeks

 ## Tags or keywords
+Documents, Text Files

+## Data format
+We require the following information to be mentioned in the excel (or csv file)
+* Document details (Important information:Id, name description)
+* City Object Id
+* Time (period or interval)
+* Tags (multivalued)

 ## Notes
- * The input is a set of excell files.
+ * The input is a set of excel files (or csv files).
  * Extended documents must be related/connected (have references) to other artefacts
     - cityobjects
     - other extended documents (e.g. through positions, dates, historical events)